petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 - Reproducibility
 ---

-I recently received an email from my PhD advisor introducing me to a grad student who was interested in using some experimental data I had collected a decade ago to validate his simulations.
+I recently received an email from my former PhD advisor introducing me to a grad student who was interested in using some experimental data I had collected a decade ago to validate his simulations.
-Even back then, I was pretty adamant about open sourcing everything about a project, including code and data, so I was able to easily clone the [repo](https://github.com/UNH-CORE/RVAT-Re-dep) from GitHub.
+Even back then, I was pretty adamant about open-sourcing my research projects, including code and data, so I was able to easily clone the [repo](https://github.com/UNH-CORE/RVAT-Re-dep) from GitHub.